 During the 1970's there developed a better understanding of the power of pawns in chess, and a general improvement in endgame play.
-Even so, endgame iplay remained a weak feature of computer chess.
+Even so, endgames remained a weak feature of computer chess.
 Almost every game illustrated some deficiency, through inexact play or conceptual blunders.
 More commonly, however, the programs were seen to wallow and move pieces aimlessly around the board.
 A good illustration of such difficulties is a position from a game between Duchess and Chaos (Detroit, 1979), which was analysed extensively in an appendix to a major reference [20].

 '''

+: :

+K b

+Вb

 Chaos

-Kb

-Вb

-::

-::

-::

-::

-:: Pw
+: :

+: :

+P w

+B w

-:: Bw :: Kw Pw
+Kw

-::

-::

-::

-Pb

-::

-::

-::

-::

-::

-::
+P w

+: :

+: :

+: :

+: :

+P b

+: :

+: :

+P w

+: :

+: :

+: :

+: :

+: :

+: :

 Duchess

-::

-::

-::
+White

+t o

-White to move
+move

 '''

-Figure 9: Lack of Endgame Plan.
+Figure 7: Lack of Endgame Plan.

-After more than ten hours of play the position in Figure 9 was reached, and since neither side was making progress the game was adjudicated after white's \$111 sup th\$ move of Bc6-d5.
-White had just completed a sequence of 21 reversible moves with only the bishop, and black had responded correctly by simply moving its king to and fro.
+After more than ten hours of play the position in Figure 7 was reached, and since neither side was making progress the game was adjudicated after white's 111th move of Bc6-d5.
+White had just completed a sequence of 21 reversible moves with only the bishop, and black had responded correctly by simply moving the king to and fro.
 Duchess had only the most rudimentary plan for winning endgames.
 Specifically, it knew about avoiding a 50-move rule draw.
 Had the game continued, then within the next 29 moves it would either play an irreversible move like Pf6-f7, or give up the pawn on f6.
 Another 50-move cycle would then ensue and perhaps eventually the possibility of winning the pawn on a3 might be found.
 Even six years later I doubt if many programs could handle this situation any better.
 There is simply nothing much to be learned through search.
 What is needed here is some higher notion involving goal seeking plans.
 All the time a solution must be sought which avoids a draw.
-This latter aspect is important since in many variations black can simply offer a sacrifice, e.g., bishop takes pawn on f6, because if the white king recaptures a stalemate results.
+This latter aspect is important since in many variations black can simply offer the sacrifice bishop takes pawn on f6, because if the white king recaptures a stalemate results.

 Sometimes, however, chess programs are supreme.
-In speed chess Belle often dominates masters, as many examples in the literature show [20].
-Increasingly, chess programs are teaching even experts new tricks and insights.
 At Toronto in 1977, in particular, Belle demonstrated a new strategy for defending the lost ending KQ vs KR against chess masters.
 While the ending still favors the side with the queen, precise play is required to win within 50 moves, as several chess masters were embarrassed to discover.
-As long ago as 1970 Thomas Strohlein built a database to find optimal solutions to several simple three and four piece endgames (kings plus one or two pieces) [63].
-Using a Telefunken TR4 (48-bit word, 8 sec. operations) he obtained the results summarized in Table 2.
+In speed chess Belle also often dominates masters, as many examples in the literature show [20].
+Increasingly, chess programs are teaching even experts new tricks and insights.
+As long ago as 1970 Thomas Strohlein built a database to find optimal solutions to several simple three and four piece endgames (kings plus one or two pieces) [62].
+Using a Telefunken TR4 (48-bit word, 8 μsec. operations) he obtained the results summarized in Table 2.
 Many other early workers on endgames built databases of the simplest endings.
-Their approach was to develop optimal sequences backward from all possible winning positions (mate or reduction to a known subproblem) [64,65].
-These works have recently been reviewed and put into perspective [66].
+Their approach was to develop optimal sequences backward from all possible winning positions (mate or reduction to a known subproblem) [63, 64].
+These works have recently been reviewed and put into perspective [65].

 Pieces Moves Computation time

+Queen 10 6.5 mins.

-Queen Rook 10 16 6.5 mins.
-9 mins.
+Rook 16 9 mins.

 Rook vs Bishop 18 6 hours 30 mins.

 Rook vs Knight 27 14 hours 16 mins.

 Queen vs Rook 31 29 hours 9 mins.